saitaiky/notebook/docs/docs/aws/development/cloudformation.md

 Change sets allow you to **preview how proposed changes to a stack might impact your existing resources**, for example, whether your changes will delete or replace any critical resources, AWS CloudFormation makes the changes to your stack only when you decide to execute the change set, allowing you to decide whether to proceed with your proposed changes or explore other changes by creating another change set.
 You can create and manage change sets using the AWS CloudFormation console, AWS CLI, or AWS CloudFormation API.

-:::caution
+:::warning
 After you execute a change, AWS CloudFormation removes all change sets that are associated with the stack because they aren't applicable to the updated stack.
 :::

-:::info2 ways to update stacks
+:::info 2 ways to update stacks
 AWS CloudFormation provides two methods for updating stacks:
 - Direct update
 - Creating and executing change sets.